Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If you watch for good sales, you can also snag some great deals on ITH embroidery designs.
 I also like how this site lists designs by hoop size so you can filter based on your machine.
 Fun designs here include busy books, Halloween treat bags, and wall decor with motivational sayings.

 If you’re looking for appliques, this is one of the best places to find free and paid appliques.
 However, they also have a nice selection of around 200 in-the-hoop designs.
-Prices are very low, and they’re often running sales.
+Prices are very low, and they often run sales.

 Bunnycup has a humongous selection of applique embroidery designs and a ton of free embroidery designs.
 (I buy SO many baby-themed embroidery designs from them.)
 Their ITH offerings aren’t as impressive as their regular offerings, but they do come in sets.
 They have several ornaments, Christmas tags, door hangers, and more.